SeanFromOhio/Swerl-Expense-Tracker/README.md

 # Swerl-Expense-Tracker
-Expense tracker built on Django framework.
+Expense tracker built on the Django framework.
 My first major unguided project, which taught me A LOT!
-Very proud of what I've built, and cannot wait to build more.
+Very proud of what I've built, and cannot wait to learn and build more.

 # Technologies / Libraries:
 1) Python - Django Framework